networkimprov/mnm/Rationale.md

 To prevent destructive correspondence (in the case of an organization with non-restrictive membership) the service must prevent members with whom you are not acquainted from sending you arbitrary content.

-To prevent theft of correspondence in the event of compromised accounts or servers, the messaging service must only **store messages that have not yet been delivered** or returned as undeliverable.
+To prevent theft of correspondence (in the event of a compromised account or server) the messaging service must **store only messages that have not yet been delivered** or returned as undeliverable.
 Where archiving is required, the service should encrypt the traffic of designated accounts with a public key, and forward it to an archive service.

-The messaging service must also support message distribution lists (aka groups) and IM/chat, as existing services providing these features are just as unsafe as plain e-mail.
+The messaging service must also support message distribution lists (aka groups) and instant messaging (aka chat), as these features are natural extensions of a messaging system.

 The messaging service must reliably deliver each message to **every one of your devices** that runs a messaging app, e.g. laptop, mobile phone, tablet, smartwatch.